HeiderJeffer/T430-Modding-Guide/README.md

 # T430 Modding Guide

-by Heider Jeffer
+by Heider Jeffer \| Free University of Bozen-Bolzano – Faculty of Computer Science \| Italy

 I’ve been getting requests to create a modification guide for the T430 for over a year now, so this guide is long overdue.
-I’ve modded and created probably about a dozen T430 ThinkPads in the last years at my master studies in computer science and my mobile powerhouse is currently my fully decked out and customized T430.
+I’ve modded and created probably about a dozen T430 ThinkPads in the last years at my master studies in computer science and Ph.D. apps (e.g. Android Studio, Java, Robotic Webots..etc) , content creations (e.g. video editing, Davinci Resolve, OBS, GIMP..etc) and my mobile powerhouse is currently my fully decked out and customized T430.

 <img src="./images/media/image1.jpeg"